Founding Document

 The Massachusetts Constitution

-Written in 1780 by John Adams, the Massachusetts Constitution is the oldest still-functioning written constitution in the world.
-It laid the groundwork for modern democracy in the U.S. and beyond.
+Written in 1780 by John Adams, the Massachusetts Constitution is the oldest functioning written constitution in the world and a direct ancestor of the U.S. Constitution.

 Historical Significance

 The Massachusetts Constitution was revolutionary in its time, promoting the separation of powers and protecting individual liberties.
-These ideas influenced not only the U.S. Constitution, but democratic charters across the globe.
+These ideas influenced not only the U.S. Constitution but democratic charters around the world.

 Key Features

-- Declaration of Rights: Guarantees freedoms like speech, religion, and due process.
+- Declaration of Rights: Guarantees freedoms such as speech, religion, and due process.

-- Checks and Balances: Prevents any branch from becoming too powerful.
+- Checks and Balances: Prevents any one branch from becoming too powerful.

 - Federal Influence: Served as a model for the U.S. Constitution written nearly a decade later.